Challenges in Software Development Projects: Experience Gained by the Innovecs Tech Team

 It can make conducting code reviews impossible which is why the architecture is badly damaged.
 DevOps is another snag for projects with a growing complexity level.
 In this case, we get client approval for cross-project advising.
 This practice shows great results.

-Once, we had a VR project developed in React Native and it turned out some devices required native code written for both platforms, iOS and Android.
+Once, we had a VR project developed in React Native and it turned out some devices required native code written for both platforms, iOS, and Android.
 We hired developers from other projects for a part-time job giving them the opportunity to expand their expertise and increase income.
 This is how we plugged a manpower gap quickly and boosted retention of the engineers as they got a chance to gain a new experience working on projects from different industries and initiated knowledge-sharing.

-One more hitch to avoid is a careless choice of technology stack.
+One more hitch to avoid is a careless choice of the technology stack.
 Prior to making any decision on that, my recommendation is to go to recruiters for advice.
 They can say which tech experts are missing or in high demand and give estimates as to how long it may take to find them.
 Based on their findings, tech leads should then decide on the specialists to hire.

 Missing out on DevOps may lead to pitiful outcomes, as I have already noted.
 DevOps is a process closely tied with software engineering.
 Therefore, these specialists should be involved as early as possible.
-They contribute much to the overall software performance and enable secure code development, continuous integration, delivery and deployment.
+They contribute much to the overall software performance and enable secure code development, continuous integration, delivery, and deployment.
 If there is no DevOps expert on your team, invite an external specialist.
 It is essential for every project, to say nothing of software based on cloud services and enterprise solutions.

 On top of DevOps, tech leads should learn how to use engineering practices in the best way possible.
 I mean writing a ton of project documentation for startups does not make sense, nor does it help to create loads of automatic tests since project requirements are always changing.
 I would advise being picky with practices, applying new technologies like Gherkin, and keeping pace with the times.